Barben360/Aerial4Ubuntu/README.md

 ## 5th step - Adding Apple TV Aerial Views Screensaver to XScreenSaver

+run *Screensaver* Unity application, select OK when a message is prompted and quit the application (this initiates *.xscreensaver* file in your home).

 Add this line to programs listed in `~/.xscreensaver` file (just below the list containing many `- GL:` entries):

 ```bash